-Although this is an online course, it is expected that you actively participate in the discussion platform in Bb.
-The discussion platform will serve as a means of taking attendance for this course.
-All students are expected to "attend class," which means participate in scholarly dialogue with classmates weekly.
-Students are expected to be prepared for learning, which will require 10 or more hours of your time per week-depending on your learning history, time management skills, organizational skills, and dedication to learning the course's content.
+Although this is not a traditional course, it is expected that you will actively participate in the discussion post in Canvas.
+The discussion post will serve as a means of taking attendance for this course.
+All students are expected to "attend class," which means to participate in scholarly dialogue regarding research with classmates weekly.
+Students are expected to be prepared for learning, which will require at least 10 or more hours of your time per week-depending on your learning history, time management skills, organizational skills, and dedication to learning the course's content.
 It is expected that all students will engage in respectful intellectual discourse throughout the semester.
-Bb discussion posts are both a collaborative learning tool and a means of taking attendance.
-Each week, students will submit an initial post on the week's topic as directed to the discussion board and will post a comment/recommendation to one or more student's posts.
+Canvas discussion posts are both a collaborative learning tool and a means of taking attendance.
+Therefore, discussion posts have two parts.
+Each week, students will submit an initial post on the week's topic, as directed, to the discussion board and will post a comment/recommendation to one or more student's posts.
 Failure to post is an absence for the week.
-Roundtable sessions have been scheduled at various times during the semester and these sessions serve as a means of checking in with me and your classmates in a virtual class meeting.
-The sessions will be delivered in real time via WebEx for approximately 30 minutes.
-You can connect to the sessions either by telephone (landline is best) or by computer.
-The Roundtable sessions are optional and are offered as a means of supporting your learning journey.
+Consecutive absences could result in being dropped from the course.